mattacma-cloud/Lore-Packs/README.md

 **ONLY** choose the 7th Crucis Lancer's option at this time, as the other 4 Flashpoints are not yet delivered and you will get nothing more than a note from Darius if you choose the in An Evening with Ardan.

-Once you complte An Evening with Ardan, you must advance the timeline one day and then the Tikonov Flashpoint will spawn.
+Once you complete An Evening with Ardan, you must advance the timeline one day and then the Tikonov Flashpoint will spawn.

 **NOTE:** Foxes of Tikonov is not designed to be an easy Flashpoint.
-You are limited to a 200 ton lance and will fauce difficult missions agasint skilled, well equipped, and numerous foes.
+You are limited to a 200 ton lance and will face difficult missions against skilled, well equipped, and numerous foes.
 If you started a 3028 career, you'll get properly pasted.
 Until the other Davion flshpoints are ready (they will have lower difficulty settings), use a 3025 or post-Arano campaign, or the BattleTech Save Editor, so that you can have a fair chance at finshing the 7th Crucis Lancer Flashpoint.

 **Lore Packs Development Map Version Plan**